 In some cases, a substance abuse counselor may continue to treat the individual once the crisis has passed and emergency care has been provided (if necessary).
-In these cases, the substance abuse counselor will also carefully assess the patient for PTSD.
+In these cases, they will also carefully assess the patient for PTSD.

 Aside from the areas covered above, substance abuse counselors can opt to provide alternative services.
 These can include developing and conducting outreach programs in order to teach the public about addiction and the destructive behaviors that can lead to addiction.
 Their end goal in this capacity is to help people stop addiction before it happens by teaching them how to identify and avoid destructive behaviors in themselves and others.

-Another common role taken on by substance abuse counselors is noncrisis intervention.
+Another common role taken on is noncrisis intervention.
 This is when a counselor is brought in (often by a close friend or family member) to help an individual realize that they have an addiction and need to seek help to overcome it.

-In addition, some substance abuse counselors may specialize in a particular area.
+In addition, some may specialize in a particular area.
 They may choose to work solely with specific populations, including: